 Do Your Due Diligence

 These days, there are a lot of amazing deals on top-quality SUVs that you can depend on to last for the long haul.
-This list is a great starting point, but everyone has their unique preferences and needs.
+This list has some of the best cars and is a great starting point, but everyone has their unique preferences and needs.
 Spend some time researching your options.
-If you're not able to find an exact make or model on this list, you may still be able to score an incredible deal if you shop around.
-The $10,000 price point will go a long way when it comes to buying used SUVs, so don't underestimate your buying power.
+If you are not able to find an exact make or model on this list, you may still be able to score an incredible deal if you shop around.
+The $10,000 price point will go a long way when it comes to buying used SUVs, so do not underestimate your buying power.